 At Valuentum, we often use a discounted cash-flow model as a means to back into the current share price of firms in order to ascertain whether the market is unfairly pricing their stock relative to reasonable long-term growth and profitability assumptions.
 In Apple's case, we believe the market is merely pricing in inflation-like expansion beginning toward the middle of this decade.
 Although in the land of technology, competition adapts quickly and a few years from now can be viewed as the distant future, we think the iPad-maker represents a compelling risk-reward opportunity at current levels based on our analysis.
 Often, evaluating a firm via a discounted cash-flow model and re-engineering its stock price can provide a better understanding of a company's investment potential on a risk-reward basis than even the most clearly written prose.

 It’s hard to find anything wrong with Visa’s business model.
 The company offers a secure, payment network that is accepted virtually everywhere in the United States.
 The firm makes money every time a Visa user swipes his or her debit or credit card.
-The only competition Visa faces is cash and mobile payment solutions, which V.me will address and has yet to take a stranglehold.
+Aside from traditional card companies, the only competition Visa faces is cash and mobile payment solutions, which V.me will address and has yet to take a stranglehold.